The best time to start training for your PAT is right now!

 Police Officers regularly work around waterways and oceans as a part of their everyday duty.
 To be successful as a Police Officer, you need to be safe and confident around water.
 Please work hard on improving your swimming skills before you get to Police College.

-Prior to your start at Police College, you will be required to complete a self assessment form to indicate to RNZPC your competency and experience in various water related activities.
-If you are not confident in completing these tasks we recommend you improve your swimming skills before applying:
+Prior to your start at Police College, you will be required to complete a self-assessment form to indicate to Police College your competency and experience in these basic skills and give some indication of your swimming and water safety experience.